-Subsequent to December 1, 2016, the effective date of the Third A&R Partnership Agreement, no units will be issued for capital contributions to us, but all capital contributions will continue to be allocated 98% to the limited partner and 2% to the general partner.
-For the nine months ended September 30, 2017, TRC made total capital contributions to us of \$1,620.0 million.
+Subsequent to December 1, 2016, the effective date of the Third A&R Partnership Agreement, no units will be issued for capital contributions to the Partnership, but all capital contributions will continue to be allocated 98% to the limited partner and 2% to the general partner.
+For the nine months ended September 30, 2017, we made total capital contributions to the Partnership of \$1,620.0 million.